georgetims96/megabus-deals/README.md

 (4) Filter only valid destination cities for a given source city (5) Implement a caching system
 (6) Add hidden "Evil" method

+# Known Issues
+- Date not taking into account zero-indexing on deals page
+- 31 June is being given as a valid date
+- Some non-$1-dollar deals are appearing